anasxatzh/iPhone_Scraper/README.md

 # iPhone_Scraper
-Scrape for iPhones at https://www.insomnia.gr/ based on the uploaded date (NEWEST or OLDEST), iPhone model (XS, XS max, ...), iPhone capacity, and maximum budgetary limit.
+Scrape for iPhones at https://www.insomnia.gr/ based on the uploaded date (NEWEST or OLDEST), iPhone model (XS, XS max, ...), iPhone capacity, and upper budgetary limit.